What Are I Bonds?

 Financial educator Kevin Brogley, explains, “A basic bank savings account isn’t really all that safe in an inflationary period. . .
 The interest rate you’re paid by the bank on your money is still very low, in fact, well below the rate of inflation.”

 In 2022, the U.S. is experiencing the highest inflation rates Americans have seen in 40 years.
 With inflation reaching up to 9.1%, it’s essential to find ways to protect your money from losing its value.
-In this article, learn how I bonds can keep your savings safe.
+In this article, learn how I bonds can keep your savings safe, particularly amidst rising inflation and interest rates.

 - A series I bond is a type of savings bond that protects bondholders from inflation.